noteable-io/origami/README.md

 > You may see messages like `Received un-modeled RTU message msg.channel= ...`.
 This is expected as we update the Noteable backend services' messaging.

 <!-- --8<-- [start:add-cells] -->
-Once our RTU client is connected, we can begin adding cells, executing code, and more!
+Once the RTU client is connected, we can begin adding cells, executing code, and more!
 First, let's add a code cell with a basic Python `print` statement.
 ```python
 from origami.models.notebook import CodeCell